skrey/yellow-extensions/source/help/en/troubleshooting.md

 2020-12-18 21:02:42 error Can't write file 'system/extensions/yellow-system.ini'!
 ```

-Activate the debug mode to show more information on the current page.
-You can use the debug mode to investigate the cause of a problem, to show the stack trace of a program or if you are curious about how Datenstrom Yellow works.
-This is how you activate the debug mode:
+You can use the debug mode to investigate the cause of a problem in more detail, to show the stack trace of a program or if you are curious about how Datenstrom Yellow works.
+Depending on the debug level, more or less information are shown on screen.
+Here is how to activate the debug mode on your website:

-Open file `system/extensions/core.php` and change the first line to `<?php define("DEBUG", 1);`
+Open file `system/extensions/yellow-system.ini` and change `CoreDebugMode: 1`.

 ```
 YellowCore::sendPage Cache-Control: max-age=60
 YellowCore::sendPage Content-Type: text/html; charset=utf-8
 YellowCore::sendPage Content-Modified: Wed, 06 Feb 2019 13:54:17 GMT
 YellowCore::sendPage Last-Modified: Thu, 07 Feb 2019 09:37:48 GMT
-YellowCore::sendPage theme:stockholm language:en layout:blogpages parser:markdown
+YellowCore::sendPage layout:wiki-start theme:stockholm language:en parser:markdown
-YellowCore::processRequest file:content/1-en/2-blog/page.md
+YellowCore::processRequest file:content/1-en/2-wiki/page.md
 YellowCore::request status:200 time:19 ms
 ```

-Get file system information by increasing debug level to `<?php define("DEBUG", 2);`
+Get file system information by increasing debug level to `CoreDebugMode: 2`.

 ```
 YellowSystem::load file:system/extensions/yellow-system.ini